Updated May 26, 2023

 2. Large cluster of nodes: A cluster can consist of hundreds or thousands of nodes.
-The benefit of having a large cluster is that it offers more computing power and a huge storage system to the clients.
+The benefit of having a large cluster is that it offers clients more computing power and a huge storage system.

-3. Parallel processing: Data can be processed simultaneously across all the clusters, saving a lot of time.
+3. Parallel processing: Data can be processed simultaneously across all the clusters, saving time.
 The traditional system was not able to do this task.

 4. Distributed data: Hadoop framework takes care of splitting and distributing the data across all the nodes within a cluster.
 It replicates data over all the clusters.
 The replication factor is 3.

-5. Automatic failover management: If any of the cluster nodes fails, the Hadoop framework will replace the failure machine with a new one.
-Replication settings of the old machine are shifted to the new machine automatically.
+5. Automatic failover management: If any cluster node fails, the Hadoop framework will replace the failure machine with a new one.
+The new machine automatically shifts the replication settings from the old machine.
 Admin does not need to worry about it.